golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 * `GolemNetwork` as the high level entry-point
 * `MarketOrderSpec` as a way of expressing the requirements
 * `GolemNetwork.connect/disconnect` manages the lifecycle
 * `GolemNetwork.manyOf/oneOf` help in working with rentals
-* `ExeUnit` is an instance of a deployed image (like a started Docker container) - in Golem we call it an _activity_.
+* `ExeUnit` is an instance of a deployed image (like a started Docker container)
 * `ExeUnit.run` allows executing arbitrary commands and resolves a `Result` object.
   > It's similar to `docker exec [container] [command]`, it ends when the spawned process terminates